 The Arroyo Grande Valley is a federally approved American Viticultural Area (AVA) in recognition of the valley's distinctive climate and soil characteristics.
-It is a predominantly northeast-southwest oriented coastal valley that is recognized as one of the most temperate viticultural areas in the world.
-These ideal conditions result in a long and mild growing season, with bud break typically occurring in mid-February, flowering in early May and harvest in late September.
-Still widely planted to vegetables on the valley floor, winegrowing in the valley dates to the 1880s when Zinfandel was planted in the warmer eastern part of the valley.
-The modern era began in the 1980s with plantings of chardonnay and pinot noir on the hillsides of the western end of the valley, closer to the ocean.
-There are about 800 acres of wine grapes in the Arroyo Grande Valley with pinot noir and chardonnay predominant.
+Oriented predominantly northeast-southwest, this coastal valley is considered one of the most temperate viticultural areas in the world.
+These ideal conditions result in a long and mild growing season, with bud break typically occurring in mid-February, flowering in early May and harvest in September.
+Still widely planted to vegetables on the valley floor, winegrowing in the valley dates to the 1880s, when Zinfandel was planted in the warmer, eastern part of the valley.
+The modern era began in the 1980s with plantings of Chardonnay and Pinot Noir on the hillsides of the western end of the valley, closer to the ocean.
+There are just over 800 acres of wine grapes in the Arroyo Grande Valley, with Pinot Noir and Chardonnay predominant.

-The Rincon Vineyard is the largest of the family's vineyards, consisting of 91 acres on two steep southerly facing hillsides that rise from the floor of the Arroyo Grande Valley.
-The vineyard is planted to 49 acres of chardonnay, 38 acres of pinot noir and 4 acres of other varieties.
-The oldest vines in the Rincon Vineyard grow on their own roots and are low in vigor and yield small quantities of fruit with great concentration and complexity.
+The Rincon Vineyard is the largest of the Talley family's vineyards, consisting of 74 acres: 39 acres of Pinot Noir, 27 acres of Chardonnay, and 2 acres of Syrah and 1 acre of Grenache.
+The oldest vines in the Rincon Vineyard grow on their own roots, are low in vigor, and yield small quantities of fruit with great concentration and complexity.
 Parts of the Rincon Vineyard are currently fallow and will be redeveloped in coming years.

 Monte Sereno Vineyard

 Las Ventanas Vineyard

-The newest vineyard in the Arroyo Grande Valley is planted along Lopez Drive less than ½ mile south of the Rincon Vineyard.
-The four acre vineyard is planted to pinot noir and chardonnay and the soils are the same as the Monte Sereno Vineyard: Mocho Sandy Clay Loam.
-The vines thrive in this deep alluvial soil and yields are higher than in the other vineyard sites.
+The newest vineyard in the Arroyo Grande Valley is planted along Lopez Drive, less than a half-mile south of the Rincon Vineyard.
+The 4-acre vineyard is planted to Pinot Noir and Chardonnay, and the soils are the same as the Monte Sereno Vineyard: Mocho Sandy Clay Loam.
+The vines thrive in this deep alluvial soil, and yields are higher than in the other vineyard sites.
 The softer-styled wines from this site contribute to the Estate and Bishop’s Peak wines.